 Probability of Default (PD) Exposures are placed into long run PD rating grades based upon application / behavioural scores, Loan to Value and Arrears Status.
-Each rating grade is assigned a regulatory PD.
+Each rating grade is assigned a regulatory (long run average) PD.
 Exposures may subsequently migrate across grades over time.
-Loss Given Default (LGD) Deterministic models predicting propensity for possession (given default), movements in property values, property value haircuts and costs incurred - in current and downturn conditions.
-Exposures at Default (EAD) Deterministic model predicting exposure at the point of default taking into account balance and interested accrued - in current and downturn conditions.
+Loss Given Default (LGD) Deterministic models predicting propensity for possession (given default), movements in property values, property value haircuts and post-default costs incurred - in current and downturn conditions.
+Exposures at Default (EAD) Deterministic model predicting exposure at the point of default taking into account balance, predefault costs incurred and interest accrued - in current and downturn conditions.

 These form the base inputs to the regulatory risk weight function, in order to derive Pillar 1 risk weighted assets at account level.
-Thereafter, minimum capital requirements are calculated as 8% of risk weighted assets, reflecting to credit risk capital required to cover unexpected losses attributed to the portfolio.
+Thereafter, minimum capital requirements are calculated as 8% of risk weighted assets, reflecting the credit risk capital required to cover unexpected losses attributed to the portfolio.

 Expected losses are also derived by multiplying PD, LGD and EAD together, both on a point in time and downturn basis.
-These reflect losses which the Society expects to lose as a result of customers default across the course of an economic cycle.
+These reflect losses which the Society expects to lose as a result of customers defaulting across the course of an economic cycle.
 Where such expected losses exceed accounting provisions, the excess of expected losses is deducted from CET1 capital.